“Send your name and address, along with 50 cents, to Winky Dink, Box 5, New York, 19, New York!”

 This brings us to step one.
 Do your research.
 Understand what is and isn’t possible.
 You might have the best ever idea for an interactive experience, but the whole idea could be based on something which is technically difficult or even impossible to achieve.
 Reading articles like this one is a good start – we’ve outlined above some of the most common functionality you can expect.
 But reach out and talk to experts if you’re unsure and have questions – we’re always available to help with anything you might need.

 Next up, we recommend that you write a script for your video.
-This applies whether you’re planning an animated video or live action.
+This applies whether you want to start a video animation project or live action video production.
 Our script document for a typical linear video project has two columns – voiceover, and action on screen.
 But we add a third column labelled ‘Interactive Functionality’ for interactive videos.
 This ensures you can consider the options available throughout the video from the earliest stage of its conception.

 Next, you should create a storyboard for your video.
 This is particularly important if your video is to be animated, but even if you’re filming live action – it’s worth sketching up a storyboard so you know exactly what you want from each scene.
 When we create a storyboard, we create the exact graphics that will appear in the video, and lay them out slide by slide in a Google Slides presentation.